 Six weeks later as Poirot is in Egypt, he serendipitously meets his old pal Bouc (Tom Bateman).
 Inviting Poirot to join the party he and his mother (Annette Benning) are a part of, Poirot again has a front row seat to more drama.
 This time to that of the newly married Simon and Linnet and the arrival of Simon’s ex lover, Jacqueline.
 When a series of unpleasant events lead up to murder, the suspect list begins to grow including Linnet’s godmother Marie (Jennifer Saunders); the ill treated maid Louise (Rose Leslie); an ex-lover and wealthy titled gentleman named Windlesham (Russell Brand); and an old school mate, Rosalie (Letitia Wright).

 The list of suspects for this murder case is as long as, of course, the impressive cast list is.
-The only returning face is Branagh who immortalizes this version of Poirot in the adaptation of Murder on the Orient Express.
+The only returning faces are Bateman, and Branagh who immortalizes this version of Poirot in the adaptation of Murder on the Orient Express.
 This is an entirely new cast, and everyone is, as usual, good.
-Including those I didn’t make room for in the above text.
+Including those I didn’t make room above.
 However like its predecessor if there’s one flaw, it’s the length.

 The more interesting thing about the film isn’t its plot, which is actually (sorry!) pretty weak.
 You can figure it out long before the big reveal although honestly, it’s still interesting to see Poirot walk through it.
 More compelling is the personalizing of the film and Poirot’s story.
 The film comes full circle after its unexpected setup.
 The end also plays an important part.
 It’s not some kind of explosive ending but it’s about the fleeting nature of fame or vanity and how it shifts the entire perspective.
 Sad but also a true reality of life.
 Another emotion the film leaves in tatters is love.
 The way things end makes this feel like we may not see more of this version of Poirot.
 At the same time, anything is possible.

-You can find Death on the Nile (2022) digitally on Amazon video; or at publication it’s with Hulu.
+You can find Death on the Nile (2022), at publication, with Hulu.

 PINTEREST PIN – SAVE & SHARE